 Take your plants to a bright area

-Light is an essential part of the growth and survival of your outdoor or indoor plants.
+UV light for plants is an essential part of the growth and survival of your outdoor or indoor plants.
 So, never forget to factor in the place of bright light even as you move your plants indoors.

 Look for a space at home which has adequate lighting during this period and set your potted plants there.